Over-Approximation of Fluid Models: Conclusion

 \section{Conclusion}

-In this work we presented an over-approximation technique for nonlinear time-varying ODE systems that are subject to uncertainty (alternatively, disturbance).
-Our approach provides verifiable bounds in terms of a family of inhomogeneous continuous time Markov decision processes (ICTMDPs).
-To ensure efficient computation and tight estimations, we have established, to the best of our knowledge, a novel efficiently computable solution technique for a class of ICTMDPs.
-The approach was evaluated on fluid models underlying a multi-class queueing system~\cite{DBLP:journals/pe/AnselmiV11,dsn16BortolussiGast} and the multi-class SIRS model from epidemiology~\cite{Staniford:2002:OIY:647253.720288,dsn16BortolussiGast}.
-By comparing our approach with a state-of-the-art technique for reachability analysis, we have provided numerical evidence for the scalability of our approach and the tightness of its bounds.
+In this work we presented an over-approximation technique for nonlinear ODE systems with time-varying uncertain parameters.
+Our approach provides verifiable bounds in terms of a family of linear Kolmogorov equations with uncertain additive and multiplicative time-varying parameters.
+To ensure efficient computation and tight estimations, we have established, to the best of our knowledge, a novel efficiently computable solution technique for a class of inhomogeneous continuous time Markov decision processes.

+The presented over-approximation technique is efficient and can be expected to provide tight bounds because it relies on optimal control theory and allows for an algorithmic treatment in the case where the ODE system is given by multivariate polynomials.
+This makes it particularly suited to models from (bio)chemistry.

-The proposed approach does not suffer from the curse of dimensionality.
-The most pressing line of future work is the development of a tool which provides a rigorous implementation of our technique.
-On a more technical side, instead, it is interesting to note that the computation times can be decreased substantially when the fluid model under study enjoys certain symmetries.
-Indeed, under the mild symmetry assumptions studied in~\cite{dsn13IacobelliTribastone,DBLP:journals/tac/TschaikowskiT16}, the bounds underlying the multi-class models from Section~\ref{sec_case_studies} can be computed by an algorithm whose time complexity does not depend on the number of classes.
-Moreover, the bounds underlying our approach can be expected to be substantially tighter than those of~\cite{dsn13IacobelliTribastone,DBLP:journals/tac/TschaikowskiT16}.
+By comparing our approach with a state-of-the-art over-approximation technique in the context of the multi-class SIRS model from epidemiology~\cite{dsn16BortolussiGast}, we have provided numerical evidence for the potential of our approach.
+The most pressing line of future work is the development of a tool which provides a rigorous implementation of the technique.